bitdream/bitdream.github.io/_posts/2023-04-01-untangling-cryptic-clues-and-getting-started.md

 be used as ‘abbreviation indicators’.
 Most of these are abbreviations you are familiar with, such as right = R and east = E. However, many are more unusual.
 For example, first = IST, because it looks a bit like 1st.
-There is a list of some abbreviations in Chapter 2.
-Getting the common abbreviations under your belt will really help you crack the cryptic code!

 # Putting it All Together